6 Steps to Audit your Mobile SEO

 XML Sitemaps are a great way to inform search engines about the indexable content on your site.
 You should already have an XML Sitemap of some sort submitted to Google Search Console, and you may have even produced other Sitemaps for images and videos.

 XML Sitemaps now support mobile.
 This is generally best used in conjunction with an independent mobile site to ensure that the different URL set is submitted in full but can still be used for dynamic serving and responsive sites (although this is usually handled with the desktop XML Sitemap).
-Here is a sample of a mobile XML Sitemap from Google:
+Here is a sample of a mobile XML Sitemap for Google:

 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9″ xmlns:mobile=" http:="" www.google.com="" schemas="" sitemap-mobile="" 1.0″=""> <url> <loc>http://mobile.example.com/article100.html</loc> <mobile:mobile> </mobile:mobile></url> </urlset>